masukomi/changelog_manager/README.md

 # Changelog Manager

-Changelog Manager helps you generate a `CHANGELOG.md` file for your repo that adheres to the [Keep A Changelog](http://keepachangelog.com/) standard, and doesn't result in almost constant conflicts.
+Changelog Manager helps you generate a `CHANGELOG.md` file for your Git repo that adheres to the [Keep A Changelog](http://keepachangelog.com/) standard, and doesn't result in almost constant conflicts.